matsim-org/evacuation-web-app/README.md

 If you intend to run large scenarios you have to adapt the `-Xmx` option accordingly.
 After the backend is up and running open the web browser of your choice and enter http://localhost:8080.

+# Run in Docker

+To start the application in Docker enter

+    docker run -p 8080:8080 grgrlmml/evacuation-web-app

+To receive the latest updates of the application enter

+    docker pull grgrlmml/evacuation-web-app

 # Usage

 1. Zoom and pan to the desired location.